How to bring colour into your garden (without it screaming at you!)

 I’m a visual person and need to see an idea to decide whether I like it and to ignite my own creativity.
 Here are some people I follow who’d I’d recommend to give you courage to use colour in your home and garden.

-Rachael Jackson at Banyan Bridges – Rachael’s murals are just WOW.
-Not everyone can create the things she does, but she’ll get you thinking right out of that box.
+• Rachael Jackson at Banyan Bridges – Rachael’s murals are just WOW.
+Not everyone can create the things she does, but she’ll get you thinking differently about colour, how to use it, and how to combine it.

 3. Choose ONE colour first